 The Buono case involved a cross that was donated and erected by the Veterans of Foreign Wars in 1934, in what is now the Mojave National Preserve, in order to commemorate the sacrifices of the veterans of World War I. The cross is located on property owned by the federal government.
 Congress enacted statutes in order to authorize the transfer of the land on which the cross is erected to a private individual who would maintain the cross in exchange for land which that person owned that is adjacent to the preserve in an effort to avoid a potential violation of the Establishment Clause.
 The ACLU sued to prevent the exchange claiming that the exchange would violate the Establishment Clause.

-The situation in Buono is different from Van Orden in that there are no other non-religious monuments nearby to dilute the religious message of the cross.
-However, the cross has great historical significance, aside from its religious message, in that the VFW dedicated the cross to the sacrifices of the veterans of World War I. The court ultimately held that the land transfer did not violate the first amendment.
+The situation in Buono was different from Van Orden in that there were no other non-religious monuments nearby to dilute the religious message of the cross.
+However, the cross had great historical significance, aside from its religious message, in that the VFW dedicated the cross to the sacrifices of the veterans of World War I. The Court ultimately held that the land transfer did not violate the first amendment.

 1. http://www.religioustolerance.org/hoffman01.html as visited on March 4, 2009.

 2. http://www.foe.com/about-us/ten-commandments.aspx as visited on March 4, 2009.

 3. http://www.foe.com/about-us/achievements.aspx as visited on March 14, 2009.

 4. http://www.isba.org/association/057f.html as visited on March 14, 2009.

 6. State of Colorado v.
 Freedom From Religion Foundation, Inc., 898 P.2d 1013 (1995).